compsciencelab/mdCATH/README.md

 ## Repository Structure

 - #### `generator`
-    - **Purpose**: Contains scripts used to generate the dataset.
+    - Directory with the scripts used to generate the dataset.
-    - **Key Scripts**:
-    - `build.py`: This is the main script responsible for dataset creation.
-It accepts a list of CATH domains as input and produces mdcath dataset H5 files.
+    - `build.py`: is the main script responsible for dataset creation.
+It processes a list of CATH domains and their molecular dynamics outputs to produce H5 files for the mdCATH dataset.
+It features multiprocessing to accelerate the dataset generation process.
+For each domain, an H5 file is created accompanied by a log file that records the progress.
-    - **Features**:
-        - **Multiprocessing**: Utilizes multiprocessing to expedite the generation of the dataset.
-        - **Output**: For each domain, an H5 file is created in a designated folder.
-Additionally, a log file is generated to track the progress of dataset creation.

 - #### `analysis`
-    - **Purpose**: Houses tools required for analyzing the dataset.
+    - Houses tools required for analyzing the dataset.
-    - **Components**:
     - This directory includes various scripts and functions used to perform the analyses and generate the plots presented in the paper.

 - #### `user`
-    - **Purpose**: Provides tutorials and example scripts to help new users familiarize themselves with the dataset.
+    - Provides tutorials and example scripts to help new users familiarize themselves with the dataset.
-    - **Contents**:
     - Step-by-step tutorials to guide users through common tasks and procedures using the dataset.
     - Example scripts that demonstrate practical applications of the dataset in research scenarios.